-7.1 Referent Selection
+7.1.
+Referent selection

 In a typical word learning scenario, a child faces a scene where a number of familiar and unfamiliar objects are present.
 The child then hears a sentence, which describes (some part of) the scene, and is composed of familiar and novel words (e.g., hearing Joe is eating a cheem, where cheem is a previously unseen fruit).
 In such a setting, our model aligns the objects in the scene with the words in the utterance based on its acquired knowledge of word meanings, and then updates the meanings of the words accordingly.
 The model can align a familiar word with its referent with high confidence since the previously learned meaning probability of the familiar object given the familiar word, or p(m|w), is much higher than the meaning probability of the same object given any other word in the sentence.
-In a similar fashion, the model can easily align a novel word in the sentence with a novel object in the scene because the meaning probability of the novel object given the novel word $(1/\beta, according to equation (3), Section 4.2)$ is higher than the meaning probability is generally less than λ in equation (3), which is itself smaller than $1/\beta$.
+In a similar fashion, the model can easily align a novel word in the sentence with a novel object in the scene because the meaning probability of the novel object given the novel word $(1/\beta, according to Eq.
+3, Section 4.2)$ is higher than the meaning probability of that object for any previously heard word in the sentence (since a novel object is unseen for a familiar word, its probability is less than $1/\beta$).

 Earlier fast mapping experiments on children assumed that it is such a contrast between the familiar and novel words in the same sentence that helps children select the correct target object in a referent selection task.
 For example, in Carey and Bartlett's (1978) experiment, to introduce a novel word-meaning association (e.g., chromium-olive), the authors used both the familiar and the novel words in one sentence (bring me the chromium tray, not the blue one.).
-However, further experiments showed that children can successfully select the correct referent even if such a contrast is not present in the sentence.
-Many researchers have performed experiments where young subjects are forced to choose between a novel and a familiar object upon hearing a request, such as give me the ball (familiar target), or give me the dax (novel target).
-In all of the reported experimental results, children could readily pick the correct referent for a familiar or a novel target word in such a setting (Golinkoff et al., 1992; Halberda and Goldman, 2008; Halberda, 2006; Horst and Samuelson, 2008).
+However, further experiments showed that children can successfully select the correct referent even if such a contrast is not explicitly mentioned in the sentence.
+Many researchers have performed experiments where young subjects are forced to choose between a novel and a familiar object upon hearing a request, such as give me the ball (familiar target) or give me the dax (novel target).
+In all of the reported experimental results, children could readily pick the correct referent for a familiar or a novel target word in such a setting (Golinkoff et al., 1992; Halberda, 2006; Halberda & Goldman, 2008; Horst & Samuelson, 2008).

-Halberda's eye-tracking experiments on both adults and pre-schoolers suggest that the processes involved for referent selection in the familiar target situation (give me the ball) may be different from those in the novel target situation (give me the dax).
+Halberda's eye-tracking experiments on both adults and preschoolers suggest that the processes involved for referent selection in the familiar target situation (give me the ball) may be different from those in the novel target situation (give me the dax).
 In the latter situation, subjects systematically reject the familiar object as the referent of the novel name before mapping the novel object to the novel name.
 In the familiar target situation, however, there is no need to reject the novel distractor object because the subject already knows the referent of the target.
-The difference between these two conditions can be explained in terms of the use of two different sets of probabilities in our model.
-In the familiar target condition, the meaning probabilities are used.
-In the novel target condition, however, the meaning probabilities are not informative since they are uniform for the novel word.
-In this case, the learner needs to reject the unlikely referent by drawing on its knowledge of word-meaning associations (as further explained below).
+The difference between these two conditions can be explained in terms of two different uses of the probabilistic knowledge in our model.
+In the familiar target condition, the meaning probabilities are used directly.
+In the novel target condition, however, the learner has no previously learned associations between the word and its correct meaning (i.e., the meaning probabilities for the novel word are uniform over all meaning symbols).
+In this case, the learner needs to reject the unlikely referent by performing some reasoning over the probabilities (as further explained below).